IsaacMcIntyre/Idea-sTracker/README.md

-# Live Music Finder
+# Ideas Tracker

-This is an application that allows users to enter live music shows that they know about so that others can see upcoming shows.
+This application allows users to raise and track ideas so that people could adopt and work on it

 ## Getting Started